 REPRESENTATIVE RESULTS:

 Cell counting accuracy: HeLa cells are frequently used as a model mammalian cell line to explore membrane repair mechanisms.
 When assessing membrane repair at the cell population level, it is important to plate cells at the same concentration in all wells for proper data interpretation.
 It is also important to verify at the time of the assay that cell numbers are equivalent across wells.
 HeLa cells that constitutively express histone 2B fused to GFP (H2B-GFP) were introduced in this assay to automatically enumerate cells based upon detection of their fluorescent nuclei.
 To establish the accuracy in cell enumeration, twofold serial dilutions of HeLa H2B-GFP cells were plated in triplicate in a 96-well plate and cultured for 4 h.
 This amount of time is sufficient for cell attachment and provides limited cell division.
 Full wells were imaged under transmitted light (TL) and GFP fluorescence illuminations and cell counts were assessed based on GFP fluorescence using the plate reader analysis software (Figures 2A and 2B).
 The average cell counts ± standard deviation was plotted against cell seeding concentrations, and a line of best fit indicated a 1.08:1 ratio of cell count to cell seeding, demonstrating the accuracy of the counting (Figure 2C).
 By imaging all of the wells prior to a kinetic assay, it can be ensured that cell numbers are consistent among all wells.
 Also, by imaging wells after the kinetic assay, one can establish if exposure to the toxin caused cell detachment.
-This information is critical for accurate interpretation of the kinetic data.

 Expression of GFP does not interfere with propidium iodide (PI) intensity measurements (IPI): to ensure that H2B-GFP nuclear association does not interfere with PI incorporation or PI fluorescence intensity measurement (IPI), IPI was compared in HeLa and HeLa H2B-GFP cells that were exposed, or not, to 1 nM LLO (Figure 3).
 In the absence of PI, there was a similarly low level of background fluorescence in HeLa and HeLa H2B-GFP, indicating that GFP does not bleed through PI fluorescence emission filters.
-In the presence of PI but absence of LLO, there was a similar basal PI fluorescence emission in both HeLa and HeLa H2B-GFP that did not change over time.
+In the presence of PI, but absence of LLO, there was a similar basal PI fluorescence emission in both HeLa and HeLa H2B-GFP that did not change over time.
 This confirmed that expression of GFP does not affect measurement of PI fluorescence and indicated that PI does not penetrate non-damaged cells over the time frame of the experiment.
 Addition of LLO resulted in an increase in PI fluorescence over time that was similar in both HeLa and HeLa H2B-GFP.
 This increase is due to cell wounding by LLO combined with PI association with nucleic acids.
-Together, these results establish that expression of Histone-2B-GFP does not affect PI incorporation or measurement of its fluorescence.
+Together, these results establish that expression of histone-2B-GFP does not affect PI incorporation or measurement of its fluorescence.